GeoscienceAustralia/ptha/misc/hunga_tonga_data_paper/original/01_tide_gauges/README.md

 * [NSW_Port_Authority_DO_NOT_DISTRIBUTE](NSW_Port_Authority_DO_NOT_DISTRIBUTE) is an empty folder because it contained data that we do not have permission to distribute, collected by the Port Authority of NSW.
     * However, we do have permission to distribute de-tided versions of the data.
     * In practice the restricted data was stored in this folder for processing, and then removed prior to distribution.
     * The tide gauges employ a range of sampling methods, and we do not have details for all stations.
+From communications with the Port Authority we know that:
         * At Fort Denison, Sydney, an acoustic pulse measures water levels in a stilling well every second.
 Measurements are derived by averageing 60 of these over 1 minute.
-        * At the Cruise Wharf, Eden, there is no stilling well and a Vega radar gauge measures an average water level every 5 seconds, with 12 of these averaged to produce the 1 minute data.
+        * At the Cruise Wharf, Eden, there is no stilling well and a VegaPulse C23 radar gauge measures an average water level every 5 seconds, with 12 of these averaged to produce the 1 minute data.
 In addition the instrument uses an in-built algorithm to smooth out large fluctiotions between readings, which can attenuate large water level shifts with short periods.